davidtchiu/davidtchiu.github.io/teaching/cs475/hwk5.sobel/index.md

 #### Grading

 ```
-This assignment will be graded out of 60 points:
+This assignment will be graded out of 70 points:

-[5pt] User input is properly handled, and invalid commands generates an error.
+[5pts] User input is properly handled, and invalid commands generates an error.

-[5pt] Sequential version of mmm is properly implemented.

-[30pt] Parallel version of mmm is properly implemented.

-[5pt] You must verify that parallel version is correct by comparing the result
-      matrix with one generated using the sequential algorithm.

-[5pt] Your work-sharing model for the parallel version is producing good
-      performance.

-[5pt] You are properly timing your results over multiple runs, and timing only
-      relevant portions of code.
+[5pts] The program outputs the processed image as a .jpg in the pics/ directory.
+The new file must append "-sobel" to its original name.
+For instance, "pics/cat.jpg"
+produces "pics/cat-sobel.jpg"

+[20pts] pthreads are managed properly.
+Each thread is input a struct
+that includes the beginning and the ending rows for which it is responsible.

+[40pts] The Sobel convolution algorithm is correctly implemented.

+   [5pts] Border pixels are set to 0.

+   [15pts] Kernels Kx and Ky are applied to each pixel when applicable to
+                determine its gradient.

+   [5pts] The gradient is clamped to 255 if it exceeds 255.

+   [5pts] The gradient is thresholded as explained in the assignment.

+   [10pts] Each thread only does the predefined amount of work.
+The thread's
+           "work" function is properly written and compiles without warnings.

-[5pt] Your program is free of memory leaks and dangling pointers.
+[5pts] Your program is free of memory leaks and dangling pointers.
 ```

 #### Submitting Your Assignment